ghankerson/origins-conscioussness/intro.md

 and light.
 It's as if we get another bite at the apple at each stage being wiser and more conscious of the complexes and archetypes that influence us in our actions.

+In each of these stages we see the position of the individual (ego) in relation to the symbolic feminine and masculine.
+The ego position shifts in relation to the symbolic feminine and masculine at each stage.
+In the beginning - the creation stage - the masculine and feminine are united and the ego sees itself as indistinct from the unified masculine and feminine.
+He calls this stage the uroboros.
+In the next stage, The Great Mother, the masculine is diminished and the feminine dominates in largely a negative connotation as it prevents the young ego from blossoming.
+As we proceed through he next stages the ego becomes independent.
+These stages are  the separation of the world parents, the birth of the hero, the slaying of the mother (or the dragon fight), the slaying of the father and finally the captive and the treasure and the transformation or Osiris.
+The symbol then in the final stage is the mandala where unity is again achieved but the individual now joins in the embrace of the symbolic feminine and masculine as a conscious participant.

 We can get a feel for these stages composed of archetypes by just examining the section titles of the book.
 We will do a podcast episode about each of these.